ushham/JournalTool/README.md

 ## Requirements

+Python 3.9.5 with tkinter installed.

-Required packages (Written to ensure this would run natively on apple silicon):
+The required packages were chosen to ensure this would run on apple silicon.

-* Python 3
-* Matplotlib
-* tkcalendar
-* tkscrolledframe